 Now, take the difference of the total income – new total of expenses.

 The difference should be 0 or more.
 If you are still on the negative, go back to tweaking your variable expenses until you get to at least zero.

-For those who have more than zero result, it is time to take care of the left over money.
+For those who have more than zero results, it is time to take care of the leftover money.

 It is always best practice to tackle your debts when you have extra money.
 You can put some extra payments on credit cards, mortgage, student loans, etc.

 One of our family’s priorities is emergency fund.
-This money is to be use for future emergencies.
-If you still do not have emergency fund, this is the best place to put your left over money.
+This money is to be used for future emergencies.
+If you still do not have an emergency fund, this is the best place to put your leftover money.
 You can learn more about emergency money here.

 If you already have one in place, then continue funding it until you reach three months’ worth of expenses.